tyaga001/awesome-harperdb/README.md

 ## Official Resources

-- [HarperDB Website](https://www.harperdb.io/) - Explore the main website to learn more about HarperDB, its features, and use cases.
+- [Website](https://www.harperdb.io/) - Explore the main website to learn more about HarperDB, its features, and use cases.
-- [HarperDB Documentation](https://docs.harperdb.io/) - Access comprehensive documentation to understand HarperDB's capabilities and how to use them.
+- [Documentation](https://docs.harperdb.io/) - Access comprehensive documentation to understand HarperDB's capabilities and how to use them.
-- [HarperDB API Reference](https://docs.harperdb.io/api/) - Explore the API reference to integrate HarperDB with your applications seamlessly.
+- [API Reference](https://docs.harperdb.io/api/) - Explore the API reference to integrate HarperDB with your applications seamlessly.
-- [HarperDB GitHub](https://github.com/HarperDB) - Discover official HarperDB repositories on GitHub for various projects, examples, and tools.
+- [GitHub](https://github.com/HarperDB) - Discover official HarperDB repositories on GitHub for various projects, examples, and tools.
-- [HarperDB Community Forum](https://community.harperdb.io/) - Join the community forum to ask questions, share knowledge, and connect with other HarperDB users.
+- [Community Forum](https://community.harperdb.io/) - Join the community forum to ask questions, share knowledge, and connect with other HarperDB users.

 ## Getting Started

 - [Quick Start Guide](https://docs.harperdb.io/docs/quick-start-guide) - Follow this quickstart guide to get started with HarperDB and set up your environment.
 - [Installation Instructions](https://docs.harperdb.io/docs/installation) - Learn how to install HarperDB on different platforms and environments.
 - [Hello World with HarperDB](https://docs.harperdb.io/docs/hello-world) - Create your first HarperDB application with this step-by-step Hello World guide.
-- [HarperDB Studio](https://studio.harperdb.io/) - Use HarperDB Studio, a web-based interface, to manage and interact with your HarperDB instances.
+- [Studio](https://studio.harperdb.io/) - Use HarperDB Studio, a web-based interface, to manage and interact with your HarperDB instances.
 - [Sample Projects](https://github.com/HarperDB/samples) - Explore sample projects on GitHub to see HarperDB in action and learn from practical examples.

 ## Examples